philips-software/amp-embedded-infra-lib/README.md

 ## Contributing

-Please refer to our [Contributing] guide when you want to contribute to this project.
+Please refer to our [Contributing](CONTRIBUTING.md) guide when you want to contribute to this project.

 ## License

 License is MIT.
 See [LICENSE file](LICENSE.md)

-## Links

-[examples]: examples
-[CMakeCcolaUserManual]: documents/CMakeCcolaUserManual.docx
-[Coding Standard C++ Embedded Projects]: documents/Coding%20Standard%20C++%20Embedded%20Projects.docx
-[Containers]: documents/Containers.md
-[Echo (Embedded CHOmmunication)]: documents/Echo.md
-[MemoryRange]: documents/MemoryRange.md
-[Contributing]: CONTRIBUTING.md
-[License File]: LICENSE.md